HSF/hsf.github.io/organization/_posts/2021/2021-04-15-coordination.md

 ### Mailing Lists

 It seems that changes in Google policy now mean that it is *not* possible to sign up to Google Groups lists without a Google account.
+Note that when we decided the mailing list policy for HSF it was before eduGAIN so we may consider a different policy later (not urgent).

 ### Next Meeting(s)